-"A good best-practices management plan including proper nutrition, hoof and dental care, vaccines, deworming and exercise will help your older horse thrive.”
+An effective best-practices management plan includes proper nutrition, hoof and dental care, vaccines, deworming and exercise that will help your older horse thrive.

 Although horses are very adaptable to cold weather, managing their physical and nutritional needs takes some planning.

 Over the years, researchers have thoroughly investigated the evolution of horses and determined that the way horses live in the wild can serve as a guide for caring for domesticated horses.

 The nutritional value of forage and hay grown in drought-stricken areas plummets and as a result, horse nutrition is compromised and in the case of wildfires, horses face respiratory consequences.